RepoWise Icon

 • Evidence-grounded reasoning with anti-hallucination mechanisms

-• Local LLM inference for privacy-preserving, reproducible analysis
+• Model-agnostic architecture enabling local LLM inference for privacy-preserving, reproducible analysis

 • Conversational framework for governance and sustainability forensics